MithrilJS/mithril.js/docs/jsx.md

 ```

 #### Making `m` accessible globally
-To make `m` accessible globally to all your project first import `webpack` in `webpack.config.js` like this:
+In order to access `m` globally from all your project first import `webpack` in your `webpack.config.js` like this:
 ```
 const webpack = require('webpack');
 ```